The ICE is governed by a trustee board which is responsible for the Institution’s strategic decision making.

 She has over 15 years of engineering industry experience in South Asia, Sub-Saharan Africa, and the UK with consultancies to include hands-on experience of designing infrastructure for slums in partnership with local communities.
 She was awarded the prestigious BBOXX/Royal Academy of Engineering Research Chair fellowship that focuses on energy access in sub-Sahara Africa through smart solar solutions.

 Priti was the editor-in-chief of ICE’s Engineering Sustainability journal for three years.
 She then went on to get elected to ICE Council and is a member of the Learned Society Committee.
-She also sits on the board of Happold Foundation and Engineers Against Poverty to influence strategy on engineering and development.
+She previously was a board member of Happold Foundation and Engineers Against poverty.

 Priti was named as one of the 100 most influential academics in the UK Government for her work in climate and sustainability by Apolitical and as the top 50 women in engineering in 2022.
 Priti’s research has influenced policy and practice especially the work around evidencing links between infrastructure and Sustainable Development Goals with governments and charities.